 The term “superfood” is a new-age term referring to foods that offer maximum health benefits.
 Although there is no standardised criteria or definition to classify what makes these foods “super”, there is no denying that they pack a nutritional punch as they are rich sources of important vitamins, minerals, and antioxidants.
 They are also a great way to help us meet our nutritional RDA (Recommended Dietary Allowance)!

 The list of superfoods easily runs into hundreds.
 Each culture and geography has unique foods that are considered superfoods – from fruit and vegetables, to nuts, seeds, legumes and even spices!

-Here are six of my favourite kid-friendly super (good) foods that are easily found in Singapore.
+Here are six of Tanya's favourite kid-friendly super (good) foods that are easily found in Singapore.
 I also have suggestions on how to incorporate them into your child and family’s diet!

 I have to begin my list of superfoods with one of my personal favourites…the Avocado.
 This fruit (yes it is a fruit, not a veggie!) is full of monounsaturated fats, i.e. the “good” fats that kids need in their diet every day.
 Monounsaturated fats are important for kids’ growth including their brain development and eye health.